-The FY 2011-12 operating budget states that major revenues are expected to come from service charges (\$41,464).
-The total budgeted income is \$44,595.
-Major expenditures are expected to go professional and specialized services (\$25,277), maintenance (\$7,486) and utilities (\$7,952).
-The total budgeted expense is \$44,952.
-The budget is expected to be balanced, with a net use of the reserve funds of \$357.
+The FY 2011-12 operating budget states that major revenues are expected to come from service charges (\$73,134).
+The total budgeted income is \$104,633.
+Major expenditures are expected to go to professional and specialized services (\$45,716), maintenance (\$46,462) and PeopleSoft Financial Charges (\$2,867).
+The total budgeted expense is \$107,044.
+The budget is expected to be balanced, with a net use of reserve funds of \$2,411.

-The District is financed for services through annual fees and tax revenues.
-Existing services fees and District reserve funds finance Capital Improvement projects as well as regular operations and maintenance costs.
-Park fees can be adjusted annually up to 3% for inflation.
-It is anticipated that a Proposition 218 hearing will be held during the current fiscal year for an increase to water service fees.
+The District is financed for services through annual charges for service, assessments, fees and tax revenues.
+Existing revenue sources and District reserve funds finance Capital Improvement projects as well as regular operations and maintenance.